-Under this section, I will compare Roomba 890 vs 860 models basing on their cleaning performance on different surfaces.
+In this section, I will compare Roomba 890 vs 860 models based on their cleaning performance on different surfaces.
 You will also find the accessories conveyed together with the pack here.
 But before that, let’s check on the items’ ease of use.

 For those wondering which item will present a straightforward process in application, I am here to assure you the devices are equally simple to use.